Yoga Teacher Training

 What happens if I miss a day or a weekend of class?

-It is imperative that you are present for all classes.
-In the case of an unplanned absence, you will need to make arrangements with a primary instructor to cover missed material; this may include private instruction at an additional cost.
+It is required that you are present for all classes.
+In the case of an emergency absence, you will need to make arrangements with a primary instructor to cover missed material; this may include private instruction at an additional cost.

 Will I be qualified to teach yoga when I complete the course?

-You will be qualified and prepared to teach yoga at the successful completion of the full YTT course.
+You will be qualified and prepared to teach yoga at the successful completion of the FYTT course.